Postgraduate Diploma in International Mental Health, Law, Policy & Rights-based Services

 Fee and Funding

-Please note: We strongly encourage participants from low- and middle-income countries to apply for this course.
-Please let us know in your Statement of Purpose if you’d want us to consider a fee reduction for your application.
+Please note: We strongly encourage participants from low- and middle-income countries to apply for the Diploma programme.

 Teaching Methods